-First and most important textual element on a page is headline.
+First and most important textual element on a page is the headline.
 The headline is as important as the layout.
-After the reader opens the page first thing that catches his attention is the layout, or some dominant image.
+After the reader opens the page first thing that catches his attention is the layout or some dominant image.
 The second thing that will draw his attention and lure him into reading the article is the headline.
 The reader may find layout attractive but if the headline is not appealing and interesting he may skip that article and continue on.

 This is the place where the eye will go first.
-So many times I have seen headlines placed at the bottom and for me this is bad design.
+So many times I have seen headlines placed at the bottom and for me, this is bad design.
 Not always but it rarely works.
 Place it at the top and give the headline importance it deserves.

 The headline should be set in the bigger size regarding other text elements on the page.

 As you can see there are many names for this type element.
-I prefer to call it “intro”, although most used name is “kicker”.
-I call it “intro” because this is introduction into the article.
+I prefer to call it “intro”, although the most used name is “kicker”.
+I call it “intro” because this is an introduction to the article.
 After headline catches the attention of the reader, intro acts as a bridge between headline and body copy.
 It sets the tone of the article and briefly describes what can you expect from the rest of the article.
 Intro text should summarize the story and attract reader’s attention.

 From the design point of view intro should be set in bigger type size than body copy but in a much smaller size than the headline.
 You can also make it in different type style.
-If you set headline in serif type, you can use sans-serif type for an intro.
+If you set a headline in serif type, you can use sans-serif type for an intro.

-You should place intro text just bellow the headline cause they work as a team.
+You should place intro text just below the headline cause they work as a team.
 Headline draws reader’s attention, gets him curious and intro text solves his curiosity by giving him more information about the article.
 That’s why they should work as a team and they should be kept together.

 This is not a rule set in stone.
-Sometimes when you design large article, headline can stand all by himself on the page, working as a team with the image.
+Sometimes when you design large article, the headline can stand all by himself on the page, working as a team with the image.
 This treatment of headline and the main image is also strong and I will explain it in detail in other articles.
-If you decide to do this kind of design your intro text should stand on top of a body copy, acting as a real introduction into the article.
+If you decide to do this kind of design your intro text should stand on top of a body copy, acting as a real introduction to the article.

 This is the largest part of any article.
 Body copy should be as interesting as the design, as the headline and intro text.
 What’s the point of having great design and headline if the content is not good?
 No matter how good the design is, if the main body copy is not written in interesting ways, your magazine will lose readers, slowly but certainly.

 Designing body copy is the first thing that you should do when you are designing the templates for the magazine.
-Setting right margins, columns and size of the body copy affects its readability and usability.
+Setting right margins, columns and size of the body copy affect its readability and usability.

 The size of your body copy should be consistent throughout entire magazine.
 Headline size should change according to the importance of the article.
 Intro size can vary also, but your body copy should stay the same, no matter what.